-Creating Meaning in a Sea of Information: The Women and Social Movements Sites (Spring 2012 version)
+Creating Meaning in a Sea of Information: The Women and Social Movements Sites (2012 revision)

 Permalink for this paragraph 0 In 1997, funded by a small grant from the National Endowment for the Humanities, we set out to give U.S. Women’s History a more substantial presence on the World Wide Web, then a rather modest and marginal new domain for history publishing.
 For six years we focused on work with undergraduates at the State University of New York at Binghamton and then with faculty and students at a dozen colleges and universities around the United States.1